Junalem/not_alone/README.md

 # 📚 [Not Alone](https://www.not-alone.online/)

-Application made for [NPO OpSafe](http://opsafeintl.com/) for fast finding volunteers over the world and contacting them immediately when you need them by location.
+Web application developed for [NPO OpSafe](http://opsafeintl.com/) (hosts camps for kids that have suffered from traumatic experiences) for fast finding volunteers over the world and contacting them immediately when you need them by location.
 Application focused on a database of OpSafe's volunteers and includes a mailer for contacting them.
 With this app you can find information about previous camps.

 <div class="d-flex">